cathay4t/blog/content/posts/nmstate_persistent_network.md

 ## Example

-Assume you create a bond and hope to persistent it.
+Assume you create a bond and hope to persist it.

 ```bash
 sudo ip link add bond0 type bond